opn-ooo/opn-th-front-end-challenges/take-home/README.md

   - Total amount should be the total number of selected Pokemon cards.
   - The cart should be able to clear all.

 These requirements might have some gaps.
 Please feel free to contact us if you have any questions.
+As you might expect, parts of it are intentionally left ambiguous and open to leaving space for you to use your best judgment.

+## Notes

+- If you have time, please provide a brief one- or two-paragraph write-up containing details on how to run and build your application, if applicable.
+- Feel free to use any open-source packages you like; we're not seeking developers who are constantly reinventing the wheel, but rather developers who are familiar with web technologies and can leverage existing packages.

 ## Impress us